1988 executions of Iranian political prisoners

-In mid-1988, the Supreme Leader of Iran, Ayatollah Khomeini, ordered the execution of thousands of political prisoners.
-These executions took place throughout Iran and lasted about five months, beginning in July.
-They took place in at least 32 cities across the country, and were carried out without any legal authority.
-Trials were not concerned with establishing guilt or innocence.
+In July 1988, the Supreme Leader of Iran, Ruhollah Khomeini, ordered the execution of thousands of political prisoners.
+These executions took place in at least 32 cities across Iran and lasted about five months.
+Trials were not concerned with establishing guilt or innocence, and the executions were carried out without any legal authority.
 Many prisoners were also tortured.
 Great care was taken to conceal the executions.

-The exact number killed is unknown, but estimates by some human rights organizations say that at least 5,000 people were killed.
-Other sources, such as United Nations General Assembly, say 30,000 political prisoners were massacred.
-Children and Women were among those executed.
+Estimates, including those found in reports by human rights organizations Human Rights Watch and Amnesty International, indicate that between 2,800 and 5,000 men, women and children were killed.
+Other sources, including the People's Mujahedin of Iran (MeK), whose members and supporters featured prominently in the killings, says that 30,000 political prisoners were massacred.

-Reportedly, most of those killed were supporters of the People's Mujahedin of Iran (MeK).
+Reportedly, most of those killed were supporters of the MeK.
 Members of other leftist factions, such as the Fedaian and the Tudeh Party of Iran (Communist Party), were also killed.
 Various motives have been offered for the executions.
-One possible motive was that the killings were revenge for the MeK's Operation Mersad, which took place in 1988 on Iran's western borders.
+One possible motive was that the killings were revenge for the MeK's Operation Forough Javidan, which took place in 1988 on Iran's western borders.
 However, people from other leftist groups, who had nothing to do with the MeK's attack, were also killed.
 According to Iran's then-Deputy Supreme Leader Ayatollah Montazeri, officials had been planning the executions for years, using the MeK operation as an excuse to carry them out.

 Survivors of the executions have repeatedly called for the killers to face prosecution.
 Some have described them as "Iran's greatest crime against humanity".
 They were condemned by Montazeri, the United Nations (UN) Human Rights Council, and several countries.

+In November 2021, an Early Day Motion in the UK House of Commons, signed by 47 MPs, stated that the 1988 killings of Iranian political prisoners amounted to ongoing crimes against humanity and genocide, and called on the UK Government to seek a UN Commission of Inquiry.

-In 2024, the UN Special Rapporteur on Human Rights in Iran published a report that categorised the executions as a genocide of Iranian political and religious minorities.
+Further, in 2024, Javaid Rehman, the United Nations Special Rapporteur on Human Rights in Iran (2018–2024), arrived at the preliminary conclusion that the 1988 and 1981 killings were carried out with the genocidal intent of exterminating political opponents and religious minorities.